renaissance-publishing/renaissance/content/chapters/05-languages.md

         ancient).
       - Group HHED

-  - Islander Elvish: commonly spoken by the Ash Elves living on Haven Isle
+  - Ashen ~~Islander Elvish~~: commonly spoken by the Ash Elves living on Haven Isle

       - Islander Elvish is a complex hybrid language, derived from the